-We have developed large-scale, HTS rotating AC synchronous machines that have, to date, been demonstrated as motors.
-This same AC synchronous rotating machine platform can be used as a generator or as a dynamic synchronous condenser, which we are developing.
+We have developed large-scale, HTS rotating AC synchronous machines that can be utilized as electrical motors, generators or dynamic synchronous condensers.
+To date, we have demonstrated several industrial and marine propulsion motors and a prototype dynamic synchronous condenser based on our HTS rotating AC synchronous machine technology.
 We plan to develop and commercialize HTS motors, generators and synchronous condensers.